mpiorowski/sgsg/README.md

 GITHUB_CLIENT_ID=GITHUB_CLIENT_ID \
 GITHUB_CLIENT_SECRET=GITHUB_CLIENT_SECRET \
 UPSEND_KEY=UPSEND_KEY \
+TURSO_TOKEN=TURSO_TOKEN \
 docker compose up --build
 ```

-### Production (or how to set up a production application for less than 10 euros per month)
+### Production single server (or how to set up a production application for less than 10 euros per month)

+The main source of deployment have been changed to Fly.io and Turso.
+But there is a copy of server alone deployment on branch `server`.

 Let's embark on the full journey: